JGCRI/gcam-doc/energy.md

 * **energy consumption**: PJ per year (base year(s) only)
 * **load factor**: persons per vehicle (passenger), or tonnes per vehicle (freight)
 * **vehicle fuel intensity**: MJ of energy per km of travel
-* **cost**: either disaggregated capital and O&M costs, or levelized non-fuel costs

-	* if using disaggregated capital and O&M cost, **annual vehicle utilization**, in vehicle-km per year
+* **cost**: either disaggregated capital and O&M costs, or levelized non-fuel costs (if using disaggregated capital and O&M cost, **annual vehicle utilization**, in vehicle-km per year)
 * **service output**: km per year (base year(s) only).
 This is only relevant for walking and cycling, as it can be derived from the other data provided for all other modes.
 * **speed**: average door-to-door speed of the mode, in km per hour.
 This is indicated at the mode level, and in some cases size class, but does not differ by drivetrain technology.

 ## Energy Trade

 GCAM models trade for coal, gas, oil, and bioenergy using a Heckscher-Ohlin paradigm.
 That is, trade for these products occurs freely into and out of global markets.
 Other energy carriers (e.g., solar, wind, geothermal) are not traded.
+For more information, see the [discussion of approaches to international trade](trade.html).

 ## Mapping the IEA Energy Balances